palewire/go-big-with-github-actions/docs/deploy.md

 [![Pages homepage](_static/pages-homepage.png)](https://pages.github.com/)

 Data journalists can use Pages to share the information they collect with their coworkers, peers and even the general public.
-When combined with Actions and an automated data-gathering routine, Pages can be used to create live dashboards that regularly update with the fresh data.
+When combined with Actions and an automated data-gathering routine, Pages can be used to create live dashboards that regularly update with fresh data.

 We'll do that now by integrating the WARN notices we've scraped in previous chapters into a simple search.